Home Assistant: Setting up the Aqara FP2 Presence Sensor

 • WiFi Only: Unlike the FP1, the FP2 requires 2.4GHz WiFi and uses 802.11n.
 The app gives you good WiFi details such as MAC address, channel, signal strength, IP and BSSID.

-My Aqara FP2 First Impressions
+My Aqara FP2 Long Term Impressions

 After dialing in three rooms the FP2 has been a great performer and is a massive improvement over the Hue Motion sensor for my use cases.
 The responsiveness in Home Assistant is really astonishing.
 I can walk around the room and nearly instantly my HA dashboard will register presence/absence.
 The pinpoint accuracy is also pretty amazing.
 The FP2 has gotten my creative juices flowing for some super amazing automations that I can now do.